 Based on the width or length of the hair, there are numerous ways that you can wear sideburns.
 There are types that will only span to the ear level and is also long enough to reach the jaw.
 Others are usually long enough that they can be elevated to be a beard.

-This sort of hair grows from the jaw line, chin, cheeks or neck area.
-So, having perfect features on these areas of the body makes you a perfect candidate to sport a beard.
-A moustache can be styled in a range of ways and this is applicable to a beard too.
+This sort of hair grows from the jawline, chin, cheeks or neck area.
+So, having perfect features in these areas of the body makes you a perfect candidate to sport a beard.
+A mustache can be styled in a range of ways and this is applicable to a beard too.

 This is for the men who either can’t grow facial hair, do not like the look, can’t stand the feel or simply just look like a goof sporting this style.
 It is simple to maintain but requires full daily shaves.

-This is a moustache that goes round the mouth.
-Your cheeks continue to be clean shaven.
+This is a mustache that goes around the mouth.
+Your cheeks continue to be clean-shaven.
 However, you leave the location around the mouth still grown out.
 This style looks good on some men but terrible on others.
 You need to have the ability to grow good quality upper-lip hair to get this off.
-Again, daily shaving is needed but even less surface to shave versus the moustache.
+Again, daily shaving is needed but even less surface to shave versus the mustache.